fuankarion/Vision17/Lab11-TextonCNN/readme.md

 - Test it on the *peppers* image
 - Test it on some of the *ImageNET* images from the PHOW Lab (Lab 08)
 - Test it on a random image

+### Recommended Resources
+This [paper](https://arxiv.org/abs/1407.1610) will give you further insight on what to try while training a CNN.
+It is certainly not a technical tutorial, but I strongly recommend to read it before you start designing CNN architectures

 ## Data